Flux-induced strengthening of the magnetic couplings in a flat-band diamond chain: for as a function of JS

 \\ Similarly, we find,

-where we have introduced $\Delta=\sqrt{\frac{J^2S^2}{4}+16t^2}$. \\ These two expressions indicate that the couplings reduce to nearest neighbor only, which could have been anticipated.
+where we have introduced $\Delta=\sqrt{\frac{J^2S^2}{4}+16t^2}$. \\ These two expressions indicate that the couplings reduce to nearest-neighbor only, which could have been anticipated.
 It is as well the case for the other missing contributions.

 In the limit of large values of $JS$, Eq.~\eqref{eqImp} leads to,

 which explains the scaling of $J_{BB}(R=a)$ in the large coupling regime as depicted in Fig.~\ref{JBB_vs_JS_scaling}.